sav-che/TL-2/Authors/Afzelius, Karl (Rudolf) {std. K. Afzel.}.md

-> [!cite] BHL link: this entry starts at [page 36](https://www.biodiversitylibrary.org/item/103858#page/48/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 36](https://www.biodiversitylibrary.org/page/33264725) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Afzelius, Karl \[Rudolf\] (1887-x), Swedish botanist, educated at primary and secondary schools in Stockholm, from 1906-1911 at Stockholm University, fil. mag. ib.
 1911, fil. lic. ib.
-1915, scientist at the Hortus Bergianus from 1915, later at the Botanical Department of the Stockholm Natural History Museum, travelled in Madagascar 1912-1913, lecturer in botany at Stockholm University 1925. (*K. Afzel.*).
+1915, scientist at the Hortus Bergianus from 1915, later at the Botanical Department of the Stockholm Natural History Museum, travelled in Madagascar 1912-1913, lecturer in botany at Stockholm University 1925.
+**Abbreviated name**: *K. Afzel.*

 #### Herbarium and types